Settled Nomad

 Komercijalna Banka, Stopanska Banka, and NLB Banka are the main retail banks.
 Opening a local account is straightforward once you have a residence permit.
 Wise and Revolut both work for daily life.
 ATMs are widespread in Skopje, Ohrid, and Bitola with typical fees of MKD 100–200 (~USD 2–4).
 Cards are widely accepted in cities; cash is preferred at markets and in rural areas.

-The recommended card stack for North Macedonia
+The card stack for North Macedonia

 Frequently asked questions